 Johnny Graham is a PhD student in the Department of Marketing and Supply Chain Management in the Fox School of Business at Temple University.
 His research interests primarily concern the co-creation of brands in online environments.
 Johnny has several working papers in this area and has given several invited talks about this topic.
 Johnny is also currently a Future Faculty Fellow at Temple.
 Prior to joining the PhD program, Johnny earned a bachelor’s degree and MBA from the University of Maryland-College Park.
 His managerial experience comes from the consulting industry, as the co-founder of strategy consulting firm Graham & Peters.
 Graham not only values education for himself, but also for the youth in his community.
 He spends time speaking to and mentoring students in the Baltimore City Public School System from which he matriculated.

-Nina Huang joined the Fox School in 2013 for its research productive faculty, collaborative culture, and research oriented environment.
-Nina received a Master of Science (MS) degree in Business Research and a Master of Arts (MA) degree in Advertising from Michigan State University.
+Nina Huang's research focuses on the behavioral and economic perspectives of business strategy.
+Her research approaches include econometric modeling, text analytics, and field experimentation.
+Prior to joining Fox School of Business, Nina received a Master of Science (MS) degree in Business Research and a Master of Arts (MA) degree in Advertising from Michigan State University.
 During her undergraduate study in China, Nina completed a Bachelor of Arts (BA) degree in Advertising from Wuhan University of Technology and a BA degree in English Literature from Huazhong University of Science & Technology.
-Nina's current research interests include Online Consumer Decision Making and Business Strategy.

 Mengmeng Liu is a Ph.D. student in the Marketing Department at the Fox School of Business at Temple University.
 Her research interests include brand relationship and sensory experiences.
 She hold an MBA in Marketing from Hofstra University and a Bachelor degree in Marketing from Nanjing University of Finance and Economics.